HSLdevcom/hsl-map-style/README.md

 ### Route filter

-Routes can be filtered by their JORE ids and directions.
+Routes can be filtered by their JORE ids (or parsed ids) and directions.
 Route filter is a list of strings or objects (can also be mixed).

 Syntax examples:
 ```
 ["1500", "2550"] // Shows both routes 1500 and 2550 (both directions)
 [{ id: "1500" }] // Shows the route 1500 (both directions)
 [{ id: "2550", direction: "2" }] // Shows the direction 2 of the route 2550
+[{ idParsed: "20" }] // Shows the route 1020 (friendly name 20).
+Note!
+Parsed id shows all variants, also temporary routes!
 ```

 ### Date